 July Annual Meeting

 Wabana Hall was suggested for location with Marcell as back up.
-Speaker suggestions were Jeff Forester of Mn Lakes and Rivers, someone from Fisheries, or Andy Ahrens.
+Speaker suggestions were Jeff Forester of Mn Lakes and Rivers, Dave Weitzel from Fisheries, or Andy Ahrens.

 AIS Update

 Will do an education day if there is enough interest.
 Itasca Waters has scholarships available for the AIS class.
 Practical Water Wisdom is up and running and doing well.
 Bill has one more slot for someone from ICOLA on is Tech Committee.
 AIS is considering developing an in-house SCUBA skill.
 Fair building is being redesigned so our booth will be moved but Bill is happy with new location.
 Youth Summit is May 23.